Domains of commutative C*-subalgebras: C*-algebras

-The previous example is in fact prototypical, as the following theorem shows.
-A linear map $f \colon A \to B$ between C*-algebras is a unital \emph{$*$-homomorphism} when $f(ab)=f(a)f(b)$, $f(a^*)=f(a)^*$, and $f(1)=1$.
+The previous example is in fact prototypical, as the following theorem shows, for which we first need to introduce the appropriate morphisms of C*-algebras.
+A linear map $f \colon A \to B$ between C*-algebras is a (unital) \emph{$*$-homomorphism} when $f(ab)=f(a)f(b)$, $f(a^*)=f(a)^*$.
+It is \emph{unital} when $f(1)=1$; in this article all $*$-homomorphisms are assumed to be unital.
 If $f$ is bijective we call it a \emph{$*$-isomorphism}, and write $A \simeq B$.
-Every $*$-homomorphism is automatically continuous, and is even an isometry when it is injective \cite[4.1.8]{kadisonringrose:oa1}.
-A C*-algebra $B$ is a \emph{C*-subalgebra} of a C*-algebra $A$ when $B \subseteq A$, and the inclusion $B \to A$ is a unital *-homomorphism.
-Since the inclusion must be an isometry, it follows that every C*-subalgebra of $A$ is a closed subset of $A$.
+We denote the category of C*-algebras and $*$-homomorphisms by $\CStar$, and note that the isomorphisms in this category are precisely the $*$-isomorphisms.
+Every $*$-homomorphism is automatically continuous, and is even an isometry when it is injective \cite[Theorem 4.1.8]{kadisonringrose:oa1}.
+Since any $*$-homomorphism $f\colon A\to B$ is linear, continuity of $f$ implies that its operator norm $\|f\|$ satisfies $\|f(a)\|\leq\|f\|\|a\|$ for each $a\in A$ \cite[Theorems 1.5.5 \& 1.5.6]{kadisonringrose:oa1}.
+A C*-algebra $B$ is a \emph{C*-subalgebra} of a C*-algebra $A$ when $B \subseteq A$, and the inclusion $B \to A$ is a $*$-homomorphism.
+As a consequence $B$ must contain the identity element of $A$.
+Moreover, since the inclusion must be an isometry, it follows that every C*-subalgebra of $A$ is a closed subset of $A$, and conversely, every norm-closed *-subalgebra of $A$ is a C*-subalgebra of $A$.
+Clearly, the inverse image $f^{-1}[B]$ of a $*$-homomorphism $f:A\to B$ is a C*-subalgebra of $A$.
+A less trivial fact is that the image $f[A]$ of $f$ is a C*-subalgebra of $B$ \cite[Theorem 4.1.9]{kadisonringrose:oa1}. \begin{theorem}[Gelfand--Naimark] \cite[Theorem 4.5.6 \& Remark 4.5.7]{kadisonringrose:oa1}.
+Any C*-algebra is $*$-iso\-mor\-phic to a C*-subalgebra of $B(H)$ for a Hilbert space $H$. \end{theorem} The above C*-algebra is noncommutative unless $H$ is one-dimensional or zero-dimensional.
+Here is an example of a commutative one.